European XFEL: Small Quantum Systems (SQS)

-Photon energy range between 260 eV and 3000 ev (4.8 nm to 0.4 nm).
-The ultrashort FEL pulses of less than 50 fs duration in combination with a synchronized optical laser allow for capturing ultrafast nuclear dynamics with unprecedented resolution.
+Photon energy range between 260 eV and 3000 eV (4.8 nm to 0.4 nm).
+The ultrashort FEL pulses of less than 50 fs duration in combination with a synchronized optical laser allow for capturing ultrafast nuclear dynamics with very high resolution.

-High energy density matter (HED)

-Materials imaging and Dynamics (MID)
+Materials imaging and dynamics (MID)

 The scope of the MID instrument are material science experiments using the unprecedented coherent properties of the X-ray laser beams of the European XFEL.
 The scientific applications reach from condensed matter physics, studying for example glass formation and magnetism, to soft and biological material, such as colloids, cells and viruses.